jeanmathieupotvin/magic/README.md

 }
 ```

-A `Collection` object is constructed from a `Scryfall::Deck` object that was generated following the conventions enumerated in section [Setup and conventions on Scryfall](#setup-and-conventions-on-scryfall).
+A `Collection` object is constructed from a `Scryfall::Deck` that was generated following the conventions enumerated in section [Setup and conventions on Scryfall](#setup-and-conventions-on-scryfall).
 It is designed to be a *verbose* pointer to a `Scryfall::Deck`.

 # Bugs and feedback